TBD54566975/known-customer-credential/README.md

 1. **Must support all IDV flows described in the [IDV Vendor Integrations](#idv-vendor-integrations) section of this document**

-Ensuring that this is possible is essential to reduce friction or pain points for financial institutions interested in providing liquidity on tbDEX
+Ensuring that this is possible is essential to reduce friction or pain points for financial institutions interested in providing liquidity on tbDEX.

 ---